thejpster/website/content/blog/blog-2023-08-28/index.md

 * Correct ADFS sector counts from 10 to 16
 * Revised notes about index holes and hard/soft sectors
 * Added some more references
+* Mention write protection
+* Mention PC-98 and its 360rpm 3.5" disks